Naoru347/TeachingPortfolio/Preparation/StudyGuides/python_fundamentals.md

 #### 1. Loop Control Understanding

 Students often struggle with loops because they combine multiple concepts: iteration, condition checking, and state changes.
-Here's how we address these challenges:
+These are some potential ways to address these challenges:

 ```python
 def explain_loop_concepts():